mark-styx/pyDatorama/readme.md

 The start day of the process range, formatted as yyyy-mm-dd.
 -end <br>
 The end day of the process range, formatted as yyyy-mm-dd.

+#### *datorama.bulk_process_streams(**streams,start,end**)**

+This method is particularly useful when you have many streams to process with the same start and end dates.
+It makes a single call to process each of the listed streams.
+Typically, I will group a list of streams by start and end dates and then pass each group to this function to conserve api calls.

 <br>